How to make yourself more employable

 2. To have the necessary skills to do the job

-3. To believe in one self that you have the ability to do the job
+3. To believe in oneself that you can do the job

-4. To have knowledge about when and how to use particular strategies for learning or for problem solving.
+4. To know when and how to use particular strategies for learning or for problem-solving.

 1. About 201 million people around the world are currently unemployed.

-2. South Africa has one of the highest unemployment rates in the world, with 51% of youth unemployed.
+2. South Africa has one of the highest unemployment rates globally, with 51% of youth unemployed.

 3. The Catch-22 of employment is that you ‘’cannot get work experience without work experience’’.

-4. In South Africa more than 50% of youth never finish their basic education.
+4. In South Africa, more than 50% of youth never finish their primary education.
 They leave school by gr 10 or 16 years of age.

-5. Kids who don’t read proficiently by 4th grade are 4 times likelier to drop out of school.
+5. Kids who don’t read proficiently by 4th grade are four times likelier to drop out of school.

 6. The reasons for the high drop-out rate are lack of parental involvement, lack of money, difficulty keeping up with schoolwork, language barriers, gangsterism, drugs and teen pregnancies.

-7. Young people who do not complete their basic education are the most vulnerable and their chances of employment are greatly reduced.
+7. Young people who do not complete their primary education are the most vulnerable, and their employment chances are significantly reduced.

-8. Having a Gr 12 certificate does not make a major difference in increasing the employment prospects of youth.
-What does make a difference is Gr 12 certificate + skills training or a higher qualification.
+8. Having a Gr 12 certificate does not make a significant difference in increasing youth employment prospects.
+What does make a difference is Gr 12 certificate + skills training or higher qualification.

 9. ‘’Born frees’’ (children born in the post-apartheid South Africa) suffer from a culture of entitlement and often refuse to take responsibility for their lives and education.